mapbox/carto/docs/3.0.0.md

 Default Value: 0.5
 _(The marker will be drawn with an outline of .5 pixels wide.)_

 The width of the stroke around the marker, in pixels.
 This is positioned on the boundary, so high values can cover the area itself.
+This property will also set the `stroke-width` of elements in an SVG loaded from a file.
 * * *

 ##### marker-line-opacity `float`